 Depression can occur at any age and it’s estimated that roughly one-sixth of all people will experience depression at some point during their lives.
 Women are more likely to struggle with depression, with some studies showing that up to one-third of women may face this challenge in their lifetime.

 Depression can be treated.
 The most common treatments are psychotherapy and medication.
 A combination of these two strategies seems to be the best approach.
 Psychologists and medical researchers are continually exploring new possibilities.
 A variety of approaches have been shown to be effective in alleviating and treating symptoms of depression.

 Often, therapy starts with working to acknowledge the factors that contribute to the low mood.
 Some of those factors maybe longstanding and complicated, while others may be situational.
 Developing solutions for the situational factors will release some of the pressure and provide some relief.

 The small and simple changes will give way to targeting more challenging transformations.
-Strategizing may involve changing behaviors that lead you to feeling stuck and isolated.
+Strategizing will involve changing behaviors that lead you to feeling stuck and isolated.
 It may also involve changing how you think of yourself and others.

 Therapy can help you find a grater sense of control over your life.
 It can help you find the confidence and inspiration to accomplish your vision.